eagletrt-archived/fenice-acu/README.md

 ### How it works
 The sensor is made from two components:
-- **The ring**: it is a circle made of magnetinc poles.
-It is made in a such  way, that by rotating it, you can read 2 signals _sin_ and _cos_ with an offset of 90°.
+- **The ring**: it is a circle made of magnetic poles.
+It is made in such a way, that by rotating it, you can read 2 signals _sin_ and _cos_ with an offset of 90°.
-- **The Reader sensor**: it reads the magnetic signal from the ring and transform the signal from analogic to digital.
-Thanks to interpolation, it can give more resolution and be more prcise during the conversion.
-The digital signal can be distinguish in ***A*** and ***B*** and thanks to the offset of 90°, reading the signals you can determine both, direction and speed.
+- **The Reader sensor**: it reads the magnetic signal from the ring and transforms the signal from analogic to digital.
+Thanks to interpolation, it can give more resolution and be more precise during the conversion.
+The digital signal can be distinguished in ***A*** and ***B*** and thanks to the offset of 90°, reading the signals you can determine both, direction and speed.
 > **A** -011001100110
 > **B** -001100110011